GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Method

 \subsection{Pipeline Overview}

 Our grasp synthesis framework builds upon the foundational pipeline of Dexonomy~\cite{chen2025dexonomy}, progressing through four primary stages: template annotation, sampling-based initialization, simulator-based refinement, and template bootstrapping.
-The core technical innovation of GraspADMM lies within the refinement stage.
-Specifically, we replace Dexonomy's purely kinematic refinement with our novel ADMM optimization formulation (detailed in Sec.~\ref{sec:admm}), which enables the simultaneous optimization of dynamic grasp metrics and exact collision boundaries.
+All non-refinement stages follow Dexonomy; the core technical innovation of GraspADMM lies in replacing Dexonomy's fixed-contact kinematic refinement with the ADMM formulation in Sec.~\ref{sec:admm}, which jointly optimizes grasp metrics and penetration-free contact feasibility.

 To contextualize this contribution, we first briefly review the preliminary initialization stages inherited from the Dexonomy architecture.
 The pipeline begins with human-annotated grasp templates mapped to specific categories within the GRASP taxonomy~\cite{feix2015grasp}.
 These templates include the hand pose $\mathbf{q}\in \mathbb{R}^q$, hand contact points $\mathbf{p}_i^h\in \mathbb{R}^3$, corresponding inward-pointing normals $\mathbf{n}_i^h\in \mathbb{R}^3$, and the link assignments for each contact point, where $i \in \{1, 2, \dots, m\}$.